venuduggireddy/slakedit/README.md

  - [x] Create a new developer account at [developer.okta.com](https://developer.okta.com/).
 After login Okta provides a pre-configured custom Authorization Server with the name `default`

  - [x]  Create a new `scope`.
 Scopes specify what access privileges are being requested as part of the authorization.
-Do not set it as default scope as
+Do not set it as default scope

  - [x] Create a API token and make a note of the token as it will be the only time that can be viewed.
 This API token needs to be passed as an Authorization header for all Okta REST API calls